proycon/analiticcl/README.md

 * Uses an user-provided alphabet file for anagram hashing, in which multiple characters may be mapped to a single alphabet entry if so desired (e.g. for casing or for more phonetic-like lookup behaviour like soundex)
 * Can take into account frequency information from the lexicon
 * Matching against final candidates using a variety of possible distance metrics.
-Scoring and ranking is implemented a weighted linear combination including the following components:
+Scoring and ranking is implemented as a weighted linear combination including the following components:
     * Damerau-Levenshtein
     * Longest common substring
     * Longest common prefix/suffix